 Filing a USPS Workers’ Compensation Claim

-Initiating a workers’ compensation claim for USPS employees requires adherence to a specific process.
-First, employees must promptly report the injury to their supervisor or manager, preferably in writing, and seek medical attention.
+Initiating a workers’ compensation claim for USPS employees requires following a specific process.
+First, employees must promptly report the injury to their supervisor or manager (preferably in writing) and seek medical attention.

-The next step involves completing the necessary forms, such as the Employee’s Claim for Workers’ Compensation Benefits, and submitting them within the designated timeframes.
+The next step involves completing the necessary forms, like the Employee’s Claim for Workers’ Compensation Benefits, and submitting them within the designated timeframes.

 Eligibility and Benefits